Long Term Disability Insurance Lawyers Serving Oklahoma Residents

 We Can Help You With Your LTD Benefits

-If you need help applying for long term disability insurance or appealing a denied claim, contact Abell and Capitan Law.
-Our Oklahoma long term disability insurance lawyers only work on LTD claims, and we’ve helped numerous clients just like you.
+If you need help applying for long term disability insurance or appealing a denied claim in Oklahoma, contact Abell and Capitan Law.
+Our long term disability insurance lawyers only work on LTD claims, and we’ve helped numerous clients just like you.
 We have years of experience getting clients the benefits they deserve from their LTD insurance companies.

 We’ll uphold your rights and ensure that you receive fair treatment from your insurer.
 You can depend on us to work hard and recover the money owed to you for your disability.
 To schedule your free consultation, call us at (267) 419-7888.